Currency bill tracking

 Currency bill tracking is the process of tracking the movements of banknotes, similar to how ornithologists track migrations of birds by ringing them.
 It is usually facilitated by any one of a number of websites set up for the purpose, which can track currency among the users of that website.
 A user may register a bill by entering its serial number, and if someone else has already registered the bill, then the "route" of the bill can be displayed.

-Some bill tracking sites encourage marking before spending, whereas others do not.
+Some bill tracking sites encourage marking a bill before spending it, whereas others do not.
 This usually depends on the laws of the country issuing the currency.

-The most popular currencies for currency tracking are the Euro, the United States Dollar (USD), and the Canadian Dollar (CAD).
+The most popular currencies for currency tracking are the euro, the United States dollar (USD), and the Canadian dollar (CAD).

 Background and legal status

 Originally beginning in the United States in the mid-1990s, the phenomenon or hobby of currency tracking quickly spread first to Canada and then beyond.
 Especially with the Euro bill tracking, trackers have taken on a much more competitive nature and have formed communities within their respective sites.
 Many successful sites incorporate some sort of social media, either through site specific unique techniques, or through outside popular social media sites.
 In the Eurozone because multiple countries having adopted the Euro, this easily leads to competition between trackers in different countries; in the United States competition plays out at the state or county level; and in Canada, at the provincial level.

 Marking bills in Canada with ink or rubber stamp is not illegal.
 In the United States, marking bills is illegal if there is intent to render the bill "unfit to be re-issued"; however, this is rarely enforced and only a fine is faced, if convicted.
 Marking is widespread in both countries.
 In the Eurozone marking is not universal, and varies by region.
 The European Central Bank considers the marking of bills (as well as the destruction of them) to be legal and not exclusive to governments.